Open Space Lands

 Information about Paseo de la Mesa Trail.

-City of Albuquerque Major Public Open Space areas located in Sandoval County
+Information about Open Space areas located in Sandoval County.

 On the horizon of the West Mesa stand the remnants of five cinder cone volcanoes.